 Intangible assets are initially recorded at their fair market values determined on quoted market prices in active markets, if available, or recognized valuation models.
-Intangible assets that have finite useful lives are amortized on a straight-line basis over their useful lives.
+Intangible assets that have finite useful lives are amortized over their useful lives and are tested when events or changes in circumstances occur that indicate possible impairment.

 Property, Plant and Equipment: Property, plant and equipment are stated at cost, net of accumulated depreciation.
 Improvements and replacements are capitalized while expenditures for maintenance and repairs are charged to expense as incurred.
 Provisions for depreciation are computed using the straight-line method over the estimated useful life of the asset.
-Depreciation expense was approximately \$1.7 million, \$1.0 million, and \$1.0 million during fiscal years 2015, 2014, and 2013, respectively.
+Depreciation expense was approximately \$2.0 million, \$1.7 million, and \$1.0 million during fiscal years 2016, 2015, and 2014, respectively.
 Property, plant and equipment consist of the following (in thousands):